Gerbes and the Holomorphic Brauer Group of Complex Tori: Recollection of Some Facts About Line Bundles

+which is an isomorphism compatible with equation (\ref{eqn:LineHodgeProj}) with inverse $\xi \mapsto \xi+\overline{\xi}$.
 The following theorem (see e.g. \cite{Mu1970}) is implicit in the Appell-Humbert theorem as usually presented, however we chose to present it in this way to emphasize the analogy with our theorem in the case of gerbes.
 In the following theorem we consider $(\overline{V}^{\vee}/\Lambda^{\vee}) \times A(\Lambda)$ as a category in the trivial way: the objects are points and the only morphisms are the identity maps.

 \begin{thm} There is a functor

 such that $c_{1}(\mathcal{L}_{([l], E)})$ corresponds to $E$ under (\ref{eqn:blahequation}) and using (\ref{eqn:antiholOneform}).
 In the resulting isomorphism

 the group structure on $(\overline{V}^{\vee}/\Lambda^{\vee}) \times A(\Lambda)$ induced from that on $\overline{V}^{\vee}$ and $\textup{Alt}^{2}(\Lambda, \mathbb{Z})$ corresponds to the tensor product of line bundles. \end{thm} {\bf Proof.} Consider the homomorphism